Hungarian Fémáru FÉG 48.M Walam Pistol

 After the 7.65mm police contract was fullfilled in 1950, the pistol was offered for other units and for export.

 During the 1956 Revolution a small number of 48.M's were supplied to party officials for self defense.
 The slide of these pistols were stamped 'POLGÁRI' [civilian].

-The pistol was in police service until 1959, when it was gradually replaced with other FÉG pistols chambered for the Makarov 9mm: RK-59, R-61 and PA-63.
+The pistol was in police service until 1959, when it was gradually replaced with other Fémáru pistols chambered for the Warsaw Pact Standard Makarov 9mm: RK-59, R-61 and PA-63.

-Note: This pistol called the Rendõr (Police) Model 48, (or 48.M), which can lead to confusion with the Hungarian Army Model 48 (the copy of the Soviet Tokarev TT-33).
+Note: This pistol called the Rendõr (Police) Model 48, or 48.R or 48.M, which can lead to confusion with the Hungarian Army Model 48 (the copy of the Soviet Tokarev TT-33).
 The 7.65mm Police 48.M was never adopted by the Hungarian Army.

 The pistols safety mechanism and firing pin system was an impoved version of the PP by Fémáru's weapon designer, József Kameniczky.

-1958 made Walams are marked 'WALAM 48 Cal 9mm Brow Short' 'Made in Hungary FÉG 1958' on the slide.
-The Crest of Egypt is stamped into the left side of the
+The 1958 made Walams were marked 'WALAM 48 Cal.
+9mm Brow.
+Short' 'Made in Hungary FÉG 1958' on the left side of the slide, right next to the Crest of Egypt.

 The grips were plain checkered, did not have the Hungarian Crest.